Section 19 International Students

 Immigration Documentation Required

-These directives are in accordance with the funding regulations of the Ministère de l’Enseignement supérieur (MES) which requires that all International students registered at a university in Quebec have in their permanent file a copy of specific immigration documents, proof of valid health insurance (see Section 19.5 International Student Health and Accident Insurance) and, for persons studying six months or less, a copy of the appropriate passport pages.
+These directives are in accordance with the funding regulations of the Ministère de l’Enseignement supérieur (MES) which requires that all International students registered at a university in Quebec have in their permanent file a copy of specific immigration documents proof of valid health insurance and, for persons studying six months or less, a copy of the appropriate passport pages.
+See the following link:

-International students are required to provide the appropriate documentation before the DNE deadline of their first term at Concordia and thereafter every time they renew their immigration documents.
+International students are required to provide the appropriate documentation by the first day of their first term at Concordia and thereafter every time they renew their immigration documents.
+See the following link:

 Failure to comply with this regulation could result in the cancellation of the student’s registration.